JamieHeather/stitchr/README.md

 By default the script will use the TRBC gene located in the same cluster as the J gene (i.e. TRBJ1-1 through TRBJ1-6 will get TRBC1, while TRBJ2-1 through TRBJ2-7 will get TRBC2).
 This can be overriden (see optional arguments).

+By default stiTChR does not include stop codons at the end of the coding sequence; if desired, this must be specified using the 3' flag (`-3p`), i.e. `-3p TAA`, `-3p TAG`, or `-3p TGA`.
+Similarly, no sequence is included before that of the IMGT-recorded L1 leader sequence.
+If desired, this can be added using the 5' flag (`-5p`), e.g. to add the pre-start codon section of an optimal Kozak sequence: `-5p GCCGCCACC`.

 All required files are included in the repo.
-If you want to change or update the IMGT data files, you'll need to re-run `split-imgt-data.py`.
+If you want to change or update the IMGT data files, you'll need to re-run `split-imgt-data.py` - see below.

 ```StiTChR``` can be run in a higher-throughput mode, using a tab-separated input file - see the instructions for [**```thimble```**](#Thimble) below.

 ### Optional arguments